wismh/wind-engine/docs/sdd.md

 - Persist bus volumes (settings file) — game concern.
 - Physics filename typo `physcis_system` — rename on extract.
 - GitHub remote for this repo; games currently use relative submodule `../engine`.
-- Optional later: gmock for `IRenderBackend`; game-repo tests for tic-tac-toe AI.
+- Optional later: gmock for `IRenderBackend`; game-repo tests for that game's own AI.
 - `get_sprite(id, name)` for `layout: multiple` atlases (schema reserved in §10.6).
 - Packed asset bundles (still GUID-addressed; catalog would point inside a pak).
 - Separate `Sound` / cue asset that references a clip GUID (one WAV, several banks) — still one file = one cue until that exists.